 Underwear -- long polypropylene underwear is good to wear under nylon pants on cold days.

 Pants -- baggy, cotton or nylon pants work well.

 Shorts -- You will map in these most every day once the weather breaks in mid June.

 Shirts -- whatever you like.
-Real desert rats bring a couple of long-sleeve, button-down, baggy, cotton long-sleeve shirts to protect from the sun.
-If they are layered over a t-shirt (T-shirts - Lots of these; short sleeved and lightweight long-sleeved ones) they work especially well.
+Real desert rats bring a couple of long-sleeve, button-down, baggy, polyester long-sleeve shirts to protect from the sun.
 The new synthetic T-shirts that wick perspiration away are great if you sweat a lot.

 Belt -- strong enough to hold hammer and Brunton compass.

 Swimsuit -- by July you'll be basking in the sun.

 Bandanas -- many uses for a couple of these.

 Sunglasses -- it is bright at these high elevations.

 Camp and going to town clothes -- whatever is comfortable for lounging.